 Mr. LaBelle has successfully obtained summary judgment for companies in several cases.
 He has defended multiple employers in collective actions under the Fair Labor Standards Act, and represented multiple companies during Department of Labor investigations.
 Mr. LaBelle achieved a highly favorable result on behalf of a financial services company in FINRA proceedings where the plan assets involved more than $7 million, and successfully obtained an injunction for an employer in a non-compete case.
 He served as the second chair attorney in a complex labor arbitration win on behalf of multiple contractors regarding benefit fund contributions and contract interpretation, and has represented automotive dealers in appeals of tax determinations and assessments.

-Mr. LaBelle is a member of the State Bar of Michigan, Labor and Employment Law Section, the American Bar Association, and the University of Michigan Alumni Association Mentor Program.
-He has authored many articles for Bodman’s employment newsletter.
+Mr. LaBelle is an active member of the State Bar of Michigan’s Labor and Employment Law Section, the University of Michigan’s Alumni Association Mentor Program, and the Canton Chamber of Commerce.
+He has been recognized by Bodman for his commitment to pro bono work.
+Mr. LaBelle presents at seminars on various employment law topics and authors many articles for Bodman’s Workplace Law newsletter.